-There is a set of pins for every guitarist and my selection of acoustic guitar bridge pins features various options that can fit most needs.
+There is a set of pins for every guitarist and my selection of the best guitar bridge pins features various options that can fit most needs.
 These pins vary in price, material, and overall performance.

 After all is said and done, my personal favorite would be bone or wood pins.
 These pins can do wonders for the guitar tone and they are not that expensive, to begin with.

 Before a pin upgrade, you should know a thing or two about this guitar accessory.
 I hope you find my advice useful to choose the the right set of bridge pins for your acoustic guitar.